Friday, April 5, 2013

 (b) We can get the smell of perfume sitting several metres away.

-(a) Naphthalene balls undergo sublimation due to which it converts directly into vapours and disappear into air without leaving any solid.
+Answer: (a) Naphthalene balls undergo sublimation due to which it converts directly into vapours and disappear into air without leaving any solid.

 (b) The particles of perfume diffuse rapidly into the air and its smell can be felt while sitting several metres away.